digris/doc-openbroadcast-platform/source/application/library/index.rst

 Label form
 ===========

-The label form allows to add or change information for a label.
+The label form allows to edit the label information.

 .. _label-form-general: